polyrhythm-project/new-polyrhythm-project-website/howtouse/index.md

 # Visualization Options

-The corpus examples have been encoded with the texture divided into two contrasting rhythmic groups, and users can interact with the examples using the buttons above on each example page.
+The corpus examples have been encoded with the texture divided into two contrasting rhythmic groups (Group A and Group B, with Group A assigned to the group that includes the lowest staff by default).
+Users can interact with the examples using the buttons above on each example page.
 If you want to browse through a range of examples using the same settings, select the range of example on the <a href="https://maps.polyrhythm.humdrum.org/browse">Browse</a> page and simply navigate to the next or previous example using the left and right arrows at the top.
-Once a combination of options have been selected, you can browse through the selected range of examples withjout having to re-select the same options.
+Once a combination of options have been selected, you can browse through the selected range of examples without having to re-select the same options.

-Composite rhythms can be obtained for the full texture ("composite" option), coinciding events across parts ("coincidence" option), or for a combination of parts ("group" option renders Group A and Group B composite rhythms).
-Coincidence rhythm can ve viewed below the score or without the score ("analysis only" option).
-Groups can be colored on the score ("group color" option for Group A and Group B events, and "mark" option for coincidence events) and in the composite rhythm ("comp. color" option).
-Coincidence events are colored in green, Group A events are colored in red, and Group B events are colored in blue.
-The number of events in each composite rhythm can be viewed on the left side of the composite rhythm with the "event counts" option.
+The options described below can be uses in a variety of combinations and afford a wide range of purposes.

+<ul><li><b>group:</b>Click on this button to visualize the composite rhythms for Group A and Group B below the score; click again to undo.</li>

+<li><b>group color:</b>Clicking on this button will color the nites in the score that belong to Group A (in red) and Group B (in blue); click again to undo.</li>

+<li><b>composite:</b>Click on this button to obtain a composite rhythm of the full texture below the score; click again to undo.</li>

+<li><b>comp. color:</b>Clicking on this button will color the events of the composite rhythm (Group A events in red, Group B event in blue, and coincdence events in green); click again to undo.</li>

+<li><b>coincidence:</b>This option randers thew composite rhythm of the coincidince events across parts below the score; click again to undo.</li>

+<li><b>mark:</b>Click on this button to visualize the coincidence events on the score (in green); click again to undo.</li>

+<li><b>event counts: Clicking on this button will render the composite rhythm and the number of events it comprises on the left below the rhythm label.
+If you want to see the number of events in one or more of the other composite rhythms, click on the desired option first, and then click on "event counts".
+To undo, click a second time.</b></li>

+<li><b>only analysis:</b>First select the composite rhythm(s) you want to, then click on this button to view the composite rhythms without the score.</li>

 For examples of how the tool is applied to examples from the corpus, explore the <a href="https://polyrhythm.humdrum.org/research">Research</a> section.